 There needs to be a balance of aerobic conditioning, strengthening, anaerobic training, speed work, and sharpening and must be carried out in the correct order.
 A manifestation of the disconnect between Lydiard and the runners who think they know what’s best reared its head many times and showed up at a track one day, for example, where Lydiard had an Olympic athlete doing anaerobic training – not to be confused with speed training.
 He was asked by some students how many laps or how fast the runner was going, Lydiard didn’t know or really care, the kids were confused, expecting finite numbers from the legendary coach and his international athlete.
 The holism of the training, in this particular example, is about trying to create oxygen debt and systemic, acidic blood ph.
 Anaerobic training is anaerobic training whether you measure it or not.
 This point is sadly lost on many.

 Healthy Intelligent Training

 Understanding the holism of training is just an easy read away.
-Healthy Intelligent Training, which is available online at Amazon will, if anything, help anyone understand the proven principles behind the most successful endurance training method ever.
-When I ordered my copy, it took a few weeks to arrive, but was well worth the wait.
+Healthy Intelligent Training, will if anything, help anyone understand the proven principles behind the most successful endurance training method ever.
+When I ordered my copy, it took a few weeks to arrive but was well worth the wait.
 Although in online pictures it appears thin, it isn’t.
 There are roughly 260 pages.
 As a read, it is written in a fashion that runners and coaches of any age and level of education will appreciate the thorough, yet near layman’s reiteration on the Arthur Lydiard method of training.
 It contains just the right amount of scientific information, real-life examples and contributions from notable coaches and athletes to mix up the training lore.
 The cover displayed at Amazon doesn’t look as appealing as the cover you receive.
-Mine, as shown above has Craig Mottram on it, running of course.
+Mine, as shown above, has Craig Mottram on it, running of course.